AngleProtocol/angle-docs/governance/angle-token.md

 ANGLE's total initial supply is 1 billion and there is no planned token inflation.

-The only address with minting capability is the Angle DAO Multisig.
+The only address with minting capability is the Angle Governor Multisig.

 ANGLE's tokenomics was upgraded in January 2022 with the ability to lock ANGLE into veANGLE, similarly to what Curve does with CRV/veCRV.
 More info about veANGLE can be found [here](veANGLE/).